Autumn Camellia Care for Camellias

 Although now is considered a little late to prune, if you are potting or planting you will no doubt damage some roots so a light prune and shape of the plant is advisable.
 Remember the growth you prune now will reduce next year’s flowers.

-It is essential you fertilizer Camellias annually.
-We suggest any of the slow release Camellia, Azalea fertilizers for pots and in the garden situation Blood and Bone works well as does Dynamic lifter/Rapid Raiser chicken manure based fertilizers.
+It is essential you fertilizer Camellias.
+We suggest any of the slow release Camellia and Azalea fertilizers for pots and in the garden situation we use and recommend Kahoona.

 Watering is best carried out using a deep soak method, which is a deep soak infrequently rather than frequent light watering.
 You need to make sure that the salts (fertilizer builds up) are flushed through the soil.